pacificpelican/rotor/readme.md

 The [index.html](index.html) in this project implements Rotor and its default element swapping behavior can be seen when clicking the button.

 Rotor requires [jQuery](http://jquery.com), and by default uses that library's fadeIn() and fadeOut() methods, but that behavior can be overridden by passing in different comparable methods like toggle() in flipPic's 5th and 6th parameters.
-(The 3rd and 4th parameters allow the default parent and child selectors to be overridden; if you want to skip any parameters in the flipPic function then just pass them 'null').
+(The 3rd and 4th parameters allow the default parent and child selectors to be overridden; if you want to skip any parameters in the flipPic function then just pass them 'undefined' or null).

-Rotor was created by [Dan McKeown](http://danmckeown.info) and [an ES5-transpiled version of it](js/rotor010beta4babelIIFE.js) was used in the [Northpaw](http://djmblog.com/product/18) theme for WordPress.
+Rotor was created by [Dan McKeown](http://danmckeown.info) and [an ES5-transpiled version of it](blob/rotor010beta4/js/rotor010beta4babelIIFE.js) was used in the [Northpaw](http://djmblog.com/product/18) theme for WordPress.